How to Get Your Abs to Show

 “I actually think it might be a little lower,” she says, pinching a spot at the back of my armpit with her thumb and forefinger.
-“I would guess around 15 percent, but everybody carries their weight differently based on age, gender, ethnicity, and other factors.
+“I would guess around 15 percent, but everybody carries their weight differently based on age, gender, ethnicity, and other factors.”

 “Generally, body composition can be affected by genetic predisposition for muscle fiber type and where the body more easily stores adipose tissue.
 That’s why having the BOD POD is so helpful in getting us an accurate assessment.”

 I climb inside and am told to sit still and not speak for 30 seconds.
 The door is closed and the machine does its thing.
 There’s a large window at eye-level, so I don’t feel claustrophobic.

 After a moment Bishop opens the pod and takes a reading.
 “Well, your guess was closer,” she says, showing me the report.
 “Again, everyone carries their fat differently.”

 It turns out that 17.8 percent of me is fat.
 In other words, at 154.38 pounds, 27.437 pounds of me — equivalent to more than six two-liter bottles of soda — is blubber.

-Though it seems like a lot, my body fat percentage puts me in the “moderately lean” range, which, according to the clinic at St. Luke’s, is anywhere between 12.1 to 20 percent for a man in his early 40s.
+“Moderately lean”: Though 17.8 percent seems like a lot, my body fat percentage puts me in the “moderately lean” range, which, according to the clinic at St. Luke’s, is anywhere between 12.1 to 20 percent for a man in his early 40s.

 For a woman, the “moderately lean” bracket is higher, 22.1 to 30 percent.
 “Women need a higher proportion of fat on their bodies to aid in hormone regulation,” Bishop explains.